isc-projects/stork/doc/user/managing-kea.rst

 search.
 The migration process starts when the ``Migrate`` button is clicked and it is performed in the background.

-The host reservations that reside in the Kea JSON configuration file and in the host database both and are different from each other (are conflicted) cannot be migrated.
+The host reservations that reside both in the Kea JSON configuration file and in the host database and are different from each other (are conflicting) cannot be migrated.
 They will be skipped and the migration process will continue with the remaining host reservations.
 The user needs to resolve the conflicts manually to migrate such reservations.